 The majority of the time, it is not brought on by a major medical problem.
-However often abdominal pain can be a sign of something major.
+However often lower abdominal pain can be a sign of something major.
 Learn when you ought to seek medical care immediately for your child with abdominal pain.

-Abdominal pain in children is typically frightening and frustrating for parents.
+Lower abdominal pain in children is typically frightening and frustrating for parents.
 Many times it is difficult to discover the exact cause of a child’s abdominal pain.
 Pain without other symptoms that disappears entirely in less than 3 hours is usually not serious.

 Types of Lower Abdominal Pain in Children

-When your child suffers abdominal pain, see if they can explain it to you.
+When your child suffers lower abdominal pain, see if they can explain it to you.
 Here are various type of pain:

 - Cramp-like pain is likely to be due to gas and bloating.
 It is frequently followed by diarrhea.
 It is usually not severe.